pyrocms/pyrocms-docs/content/general/basics/widgets-plugins-and-modules.md

 # Widgets, Plugins, and Modules

-Simply put, modules, widgets and plugins are ways to get more complex functionality into your sites using PyroCMS's simple [tag system](http://www.pyrocms.com/docs/2.0/basics/pyrocms-tags).
+Simply put, modules, widgets and plugins are ways to get more complex functionality into your sites using PyroCMS's simple {{ link uri="general/basics/pyrocms-tags" title="tag system" }}.
 PyroCMS comes with its own core modules, widgets, and plugins, and you can also download free and paid third party ones via the PyroCMS [add-on store](http://www.pyrocms.com/store).

-_Note: if you are a developer and interested in developing your own widgets, plugins, and modules, you can find information on how to do that in our [dev guide](http://www.pyrocms.com/docs/2.0/developers)._
+<div class="tip"><strong>Note:</strong> if you are a developer and interested in developing your own widgets, plugins, and modules, you can find information on how to do that in our {{ link uri="developers" title="dev guide" }}.</div>

 Below is an overview of each.